 - 3 Cups mixed fresh fruit pitted cherries, sliced stone fruit, and/or berries

 - ½ lemon juiced (approx. 1 Tablespoon)

 - ¼ teaspoon fresh cracked pepper

-Just before serving, pull burrata apart over salad.
-Top with berries and cherries.
+- Just before serving, pull burrata apart over salad.
+Top with fresh fruit and mint if using.